Josh Jung Player Props: Rangers vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.42 team ERA that ranks 20th across all league pitching staffs.
+- The Dodgers have a 4.43 team ERA that ranks 20th across all MLB pitching staffs.

-- The right-hander's most recent appearance was on Saturday against the New York Mets, when he went five innings, surrendering one earned run while allowing two hits.
+- His most recent appearance came on Sunday against the New York Mets, when the righty went 4 2/3 innings, surrendering one earned run while giving up three hits.

-- In 14 games this season, the 29-year-old has put up a 3.72 ERA and 7.1 strikeouts per nine innings, while allowing a batting average of .196 to his opponents.
+- The 24-year-old has amassed an ERA of 4.25, with 8.7 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.